foopod/blog-2.0/_notes/mastering-coaching.md

 Travel can bring great benefits to ones experience.
 Go and see excellence in action, if you are a Developer go and visit Google.
 You can learn a lot from travel, find inspiration that you didn't anticipate and build a strong and international personal network.

 ### 2.2.2.
 Prior Art

+Studying the work that came before you can be essential to learning new techniques and gaining inspiration.
+Seek role models in your area, learn about them and their techniques in detail.